 - The Faculty Advisory Committee to the IBHE, an organization unique among the states, provides the IBHE with faculty perspectives on key issues.
 Faculty members represent institutions of higher education from all sectors and regions of Illinois. - The Illinois Association of Collegiate Registrars and Admissions Officers (IACRAO) founded in 1923 and currently representing 100 public and private institutions statewide, meets regularly to share information on enrollment trends, technology, and legislation. - The Illinois Association of College Admission Counseling (IACAC) brings together admissions professionals from secondary and higher education as well as financial aid officers to form one of the most active groups in the state.
-IACAC coordinates college fairs, articulation events and, through its many committees, seeks to serve students transitioning from high school to college as well as the needs of transfer students. - The Illinois Academic Advising Association (ILACADA) is a statewide organization that meets to share best practices in student advisement, including advisement of transfer students.
+IACAC coordinates college fairs, articulation events and, through its many committees, seeks to serve students transitioning from high school to college as well as the needs of transfer students. - The Illinois Academic Advising Association (ILACADA) is a statewide organization that meets to share best practices in student advisement, including advisement of transfer students. - My Credits Transfer is a web-based transfer information system that served over 200,000 unique visitors in 2018.
+They completed 1,424,096 searches with 64,824,154 results.

-- The Transfer Coordinators (TC) for Illinois Colleges and Universities brings each Illinois public two- and four-year institution and 37 private four-year and two-year institutions focused on transfer issues for students, implementation of transfer policies and requirements and communication across all levels of higher education.
+- The Transfer Coordinators (TC) for Illinois Colleges and Universities brings each Illinois public two- and four-year institution and 37 private four-year and twoyear institutions focused on transfer issues for students, implementation of transfer policies and requirements and communication across all levels of higher education.
 Representatives from the Illinois Community College Board and the Illinois Board of Higher Education, as well as IAI and MyCreditsTransfer, also participate. - The Illinois Association for Institution Research is a statewide professional organization comprised of institutional researchers and analysts at colleges and universities in Illinois.
 IAIR promotes institutional research in postsecondary education as a professional activity and disseminates information about the methods and content of institutional research. - Campus-based transfer coordinators are an essential resource for students planning to transfer.
 They also serve as vocal advocates for transfer students on their campuses and through service to the organizations above. - Individual faculty initiatives also serve to facilitate transfer through alignment of curriculum.
 A recent example, partially funded by the National Science Foundation, brought community college and university faculty in the geosciences together to discuss transfer issues.